logux/docs/protocols/ws/spec.md

 ## Time

-All times in this protocol are a milliseconds elapsed since [20 May 2026 04:46:35 UTC](https://arxiv.org/abs/2605.20695) (`1779252395000` milliseconds since UNIX epoch).
-Logux uses own epoch to keep numbers small.
+All times in this protocol are a milliseconds elapsed since 1 January 1970 00:00:00 UTC.

+The only exception is the time inside action `id`, which elapsed since [20 May 2026 04:46:35 UTC](https://arxiv.org/abs/2605.20695) to keep the ID short.

 ## Messages